-Many products today are delivered as a service, with a tiered pricing model based on access to the service ("seats"), a measure of consumption of the some aspect of the service ("metering"), or some combination of these.
+Many products today are delivered as a service, with a tiered pricing model based on access to the service ("seats"), a measure of consumption of some aspect of the service ("metering"), or some combination of these.

 The 5 Pillars of PriceOps define a methodology for pricing model definition and implementation that supports iteration, safety, and organizational alignment.